-Observe the following table, and state the paths of motion for each case by putting ( $\checkmark$ ) mark
+Observe the following table, and state the paths of motion for each case by putting (\checkmark) mark in the relevant column .

-C1 NI- Movement of body Path of motion
+CI NI- Movement of body Path of motion

 Sl.
 No. Movement of Body Straight line Curved line

 1 Soldiers marching in a parade

 2 Car taking a turn on road

 3 Stone dropped from a height

 4 Running race along a road

 5 Running race along a track on a ground

 6 Movement of bicycle on a road